 If you have a damaged tooth via accident or decay, there are many treatment options available to save it.
 There are minimally invasive and more invasive options depending on the case.
 Extreme decay and accident would probably require a more invasive treatment.
-In today’s blog, your Lake Forest Dentist, Dr. Fondriest discusses one option: porcelain fused to metal crowns.
+In today’s blog, Dr. Fondriest discusses one option: Porcelain on Metal Crowns.

 What are They?

-Porcelain fused to metal crowns (PFM crowns) are a combination of a porcelain crown and a metal crown.
+Porcelain on metal crowns are a combination of a porcelain crown and a metal crown.
 They are used when strength and durability are required but the patient also prefers esthetics, For instance, for bruxers (people who clench and grind their teeth).
 Metal crowns are the strongest most durable crowns available.
 Porcelain crowns are strong and esthetically pleasing.
-When both are required there is the PFM crown.
-PFM crowns are fabricated with a metal shell underneath a porcelain veneer.
+When both are required there is the POM crown.
+POM crowns are fabricated with a metal shell underneath a porcelain veneer.
 The underlying metal provides stability and strength.
-Although it is possible for the porcelain veneer to chip or crack, the success rate of PFM crowns is very high.
+Although it is possible for the porcelain veneer to chip or crack, the success rate of POM crowns is very high.

 - Esthetically pleasing